shakfu/cysox/README.md

 # cysox

-Towards a cython wrapper for [libsox](https://github.com/chirlu/sox)
+cysox is a python library which wraps [libsox](https://github.com/chirlu/sox) using cython.

 ## Overview